mavryk-network/mavryk-protocol/docs/nairobi/smart_rollups.rst

-There are two ways for end-users to push an external message to the rollups inbox: first, they can inject the dedicated Layer 1 operation using the Octez client (see command ``send smart rollup message
+There are two ways for end-users to push an external message to the rollups inbox: first, they can inject the dedicated Layer 1 operation using the Mavkit client (see command ``send smart rollup message
 <messages> from <src>``); second, they can use the batcher
 of a smart rollup node.
 More details can be found in :doc:`../shell/smart_rollup_node`.